 - 1 teaspoon dried oregano

-- Preheat oven to 400 degrees F. Line two pans with parchment paper and spray the paper with olive oil.
+- Preheat the oven to 400°F. Line a round pizza pan with high-heat-resistant parchment paper and spray the paper with olive oil.

 - Place the bacon strips in a large cold skillet.
 Heat the skillet over medium heat.
 Cook the bacon until just crisp.
 Allow to cool on paper towels, then cut into bite-size pieces.
 Set aside.

-- In a large bowl, whisk the eggs with the water, garlic powder, onion powder and dried oregano.
+- In a large bowl, whisk 4 large eggs with water, garlic powder, onion powder, and dried oregano.